-Users may only log off from an authentication using the same method used during authentication.
+Users may only log out from an authentication session using the same method used during authentication.
 For example, a user authenticated with the SSO agent method will not be able to log off via the authentication portal as the user would need to provide a cookie to log off, which does not exist in this case.

 Whenever a temporary account is created, the firewall will automatically generate an 8-character long password.
 If there are global password policies that impose passwords longer than 8 characters, the creation of a temporary account would then generate an error and the account cannot be used for authentication.